Amarok24/EB-template/README.md

 <details>
 <summary><strong>Changelog</strong></summary>

+- v2.1 -- 2020-09-15, minor fixes, change of URL parameter for focus scrolling
 - v2.0a -- 2020-09-04, major update, code rewritten for a single-page layout
 - v1.56 -- 2020-03-16, bugfix for IE 11 where first tab was not shown after first page load.
 - v1.55 -- 2019-09-04, main JS file now twice, one development version (ES6 support), one production version (ES5 for old browsers like IE 11) Attention: HTML file uses picture-img (CSS3) which is not fully supported by old IE. In case of need just use "img" only.